-Flooding: Latest alerts and river levels as flood barriers go up
+Flooding: Latest alerts, river levels and damaged roads as flood barriers go up

-Several flood alerts remain in place and barriers have gone up as the county recovers from Wednesday's downpour.
+Several flood alerts remain in place and barriers have gone up as the county recovers from a downpour earlier in the week.

 Watch more of our videos on ShotsTV.com